 Discuss the program with the licensee’s representative charged with the responsibility for the training.
 Identify the major elements of the program: the basis used for selection of personnel to be trained; the schedules and performance of training; and methods used to ensure qualification of competence; and methods to keep people informed of changes in procedures and requirements.

-Examine records of training completion for all employees involved in transport activities.
+Examine records of training to verify completion for all employees involved in transport activities.

 Discuss the training with one or two supervisors and one to five employees, selected at random, to verify their participation in the training program.
 In addition to discussions, inspectors may review licensee shipping records, and observe licensee activities to check supervision and/or employee knowledge of licensee-related specific procedural requirements.